pratham607/Customer-Churn-project/README.md

 If you like this project, give it a ⭐ on GitHub!
 It helps others discover it and motivates more work on ML/AI projects.
+Note - Their is data leakage and I am trying to improve it and experimenting wiith Machine learnig algorithams so stay tuned